praepunctis/Landmark/README.md

 # Landmark
-_Streamlined, decentralized, community-driven adventure crafting._
+_Streamlined, decentralized, cross-platform adventure crafting._
 <br/>

 ##### Things to do